CDCgov/spheres-augur-build/README.md

 ## Overview

-This repository analyzes viral genomes using [Nextstrain](https://nextstrain.org) to understand how SARS-CoV-2, the virus that is responsible for the COVID-19 pandemic, evolves and spreads.
-This is a copy of [the original Nextstrain ncov repository](https://github.com/nextstrain/ncov/).
+This repo contains build files for the [SPHERES builds](https://nextstrain.org/groups/spheres) hosted by the [Nextstrain](https://nextstrain.org/) and a description the upstream subsampling steps performed prior to the analysis pipeline.

 ## Usage